Emma Dent Coad: Grenfell Tower

-On 17 June 2022 Dent Coad said, "On this day in 2017, 72 people lost their lives in the Grenfell Tower fire.
-Half a decade on, families are still waiting for justice – and those with the power to prevent a repeat still aren't willing to use it."
+After the Grenfell Tower Inquiry final report was published on 4 September 2024, in which former housing secretary Eric Pickles and his government department was criticised for failing to act on a 2013 coroner recommendation to improve cladding fire safety regulations and his enthusiastic support of a programme to slash regulations which dominated department thinking, Dent Coad called for Pickles to "have the grace to resign" from the House of Lords and as an ethics adviser.

 Parliamentary career

-Dent Coad was elected as the Member of Parliament (MP) for Kensington at the 2017 snap election when she defeated the sitting Conservative MP Victoria Borwick, with a majority of 20 votes, overturning a 7,361 majority from the previous election two years earlier.
+Dent Coad was elected as the Member of Parliament (MP) for Kensington at the 2017 snap election when she defeated the sitting Conservative Party MP Victoria Borwick, with a majority of 20 votes, overturning a 7,361 majority from the previous election two years earlier.
 The declaration was made after three recounts, and was the final result declared of the 2017 UK general election.

 Dent Coad supported Jeremy Corbyn in the 2016 Labour leadership election.
 She identifies as a socialist and was a member of the Socialist Campaign Group of Labour MPs during her time in parliament.

 On 29 June 2017, Dent Coad voted against the Labour party whip and for an amendment to the Queen's Speech calling for the UK's continued membership of the Single Market and the Customs Union following Brexit.
 Dent Coad has stated that she "will always campaign to remain in the EU" as "[her] wish for Kensington and for the country is to stay within the EU, reform regulations that do not work for us, and spend revenue fairly across the country."

 Dent Coad is a republican: she joined pressure group Republic in 2005 and is a former board member.
-In June 2018, she suggested that the Royal family move out of Buckingham Palace and that it should be open to public access, given the public contribution of one third of a billion pounds to its cost of refurbishment.
+In June 2018, she suggested that the royal family move out of Buckingham Palace and that it should be open to public access, given the public contribution of one third of a billion pounds to its cost of refurbishment.

-In the 2019 United Kingdom general election, Dent Coad was defeated by the Conservative Party candidate Felicity Buchan, who at 17,768 votes had a majority over Dent Coad of 150.
+In the 2019 United Kingdom general election, Dent Coad was defeated by the Conservative Party candidate Felicity Buchan, who, with 17,768 votes, had a majority over Dent Coad of 150.